Failed Google Interview: What Actually Went Wrong

 Where to go from here

 A failed Google interview isn't the end of the process.
 Google allows reapplication after 6-12 months.
-That's enough time to close any of the three gaps, as long as you spend it on the right one.
+That's enough time to close any of the three weaknesses, as long as you spend it on the right one.

 The mistake is spending those months doing exactly what you did before, just more of it.
 Diagnose the specific failure mode.
 Build a preparation plan that targets it.
 For a full framework covering all stages of FAANG preparation, see the FAANG preparation playbook.